 Recently, with the progress of activation technology for activated carbon, there is a new material with a very large specific surface area of about 2000 m2/g of activated carbon used for electrodes.
-This is increasing the capacity per weight in double-layer capacitor.
-In addition, in cylindrical capacitors with excellent mass productivity, the electrical characteristics such as the capacity and resistance of internal elements change depending on the thickness and manufacturing method of the electrodes, and the combination of activated carbon and electrolyte.
+This increases the capacity per weight in the double-layer capacitors.
+In addition, in cylindrical capacitors with excellent mass productivity, the electrical characteristics such as the capacity and resistance of internal elements change depending on the thickness and manufacturing method of the electrodes and the combination of activated carbon and electrolyte.

 Next, we explain the electrical characteristics of the double-layer capacitor.
 The first characteristic is for discharge.
 Unlike the storage battery, the voltage change is linear and can be discharged to 0 V, so it is easy to predict the remaining charge.

 However, there are four points that need to be considered that change with temperature: At first, it is "capacity."
 At very low temperatures, capacity tends to decrease.
 Likewise, the "DC internal resistance" increases.
 This is due to the combination of the resistivity of the constituent material and the internal connection resistance.

 On the other hand, the "leakage current" and "voltage holding characteristics (self-discharge characteristics)" are affected when the temperature rises.
 At high temperatures, the leakage current increases, which also degrades the voltage holding characteristics.